 What exclusions should I look out for on a car breakdown policy?

 With car breakdown cover it’s incredibly important you check your policy for any exclusions because you are relying on getting help fast and in an emergency.
 If you’re not careful, policy exclusions can throw a serious spanner in the works.

-Unfortunately, there is no substitute for carefully reading all of the terms and conditions that apply to your breakdown cover policy.
+Unfortunately, there is no substitute for carefully reading the terms and conditions that apply to your breakdown cover policy.
 Here are some things to look out for:

 - Flat tyres – not all providers class a flat tyre as breaking down.

-- Accidents – some policies exclude recovery of cars which have been involved in an accident.
+- Accidents – some policies exclude recovery of cars that have been involved in an accident.

 - Breaking down on private land – ‘roadside’ assistance sometimes literally only applies to the roadside.